Charlie257-star/metabolic-risk-predictor/README.md

 ├── requirements.txt # Dependencies for deployment
 ├── README.md # This file
 ├── notebook.ipynb # Full data analysis and model building

+MIT License — free to use, modify, and share.